microsoft/PowerToys/README.md

  - Fixed restoring windows that were reparented while maximized.

+### Environment Variables

+ - Fixed crash caused by WinAppSDK version bump by replacing ListView elements with ItemsControl.

 ### FancyZones

  - Reverted a change that caused some applications, like the Windows Calculator, to not snap correctly.
 (This was a hotfix for 0.75)